na-na-hi/renget/archive/v7_op.md

-vA thread dedicated to our very cute Secret Agent of Hololive Indonesia, Vestia Zeta! [spoiler]she's not sus btw[/spoiler]
+A thread dedicated to our very cute Secret Agent of Hololive Indonesia, Vestia Zeta! [spoiler]she's not sus btw[/spoiler]

 [insert edition here] edition